dalu93/DLSharedBundleResources/README.md

     sudo gem install Xcodeproj
     sudo gem install colorize

+Then open the `rb` file and set the `blacklist` array, if you want.
-Then launch the ruby script and follow the steps
+Now launch the ruby script and follow the steps